2511674586/withLinux/README.md

 # withlinux

 (Part of) My personal linux journal for sharing, including skills, little tricks, etc.
-Sometimes they are amazingly useful.
+Some of them are amazingly useful.
+Some of them are not so useful.
 by the way this helps me to organize note files neatly.

+Anyway, thanks for reading, any advice will be appreciated.

 NOTE that
 I mainly use [Debian](http://debian.org), so there may be many contents related to it.